MoniPar/reclaimed-treasures/README.md

 **STOCK MANAGEMENT**

 A basic stock management system has been implemented in this ecommerce project to facilitate Made to Order product functionality.
-Each product has a limited number of stock available in the inventory which is deducted after each order completion.
+Each product has a limited number of stock available in the inventory, which is deducted after each order completion.
 When the stock is down to 0, the product is marked as Made to Order on the UI.
 This allows the customer to still be able to purchase the product, however the quantity is limited to only 3.
 This makes sure that the shop owner doesn't get a high quantity of orders on products that are not yet ready to be shipped.

 To limit the quantity of orders for a small inventory, the quantity selector (+) button is disabled when the quantity reaches 10 on products in stock and when the quantity reaches 3 on Made to Order products.
 Further validation has been implemented in case the user manually types in a quantity using the quantity input box on both the Product detail page and the Basket page.

-Ideally the stock should be deducted when the customer places a product in their basket but because of the complexity of this functionality and time constraints this was not implemented at this time.

 Tests and more information related to this feature can be found in [TESTING.md](TESTING.md) under User Stories go to Checkout User Story #39 and under Features Testing go to Product Detail & Basket.